atolye15/checklist/checklists/creating-next-gen-project-on-jira.md

 Avatar size must be 400x400.
 You can get help from a designer.

 - [ ] Add team members to the project
-Navigate to the Project Settings/ Access and add team members.
+Navigate to the Project Settings/ Access and add relative team members.

 - [ ] Determine issue types for project
 You can quickly update or change the fields and types your team uses to describe each type of work.